carrierlxk/GraphMemVOS/README.md

 ![](../master/eccv-framework.png)

 ## Testing
 1. Install python (3.6.5), pytorch (version:1.0.1) and requirements in the requirements.txt files.
+Download the DAVIS-2017 dataset.

 2. Download the pretrained model from [googledrive](https://drive.google.com/file/d/1HO6wlhAYSuBDx4Cnb8efQyLs357ycDz2/view?usp=sharing) and put it into the workspace_STM_alpha files.